bacpop/beebop/README.md

 git clone git@github.com:bacpop/beebop.git
 ```

-To start the Express server, go into the `app/server/` directory and run
+Make sure you have [Node Package Manager](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [Docker](https://docs.docker.com/get-docker/) installed:
 ```
-npm install
-npm run express
+npm --version
+docker --version
 ```

-In a second terminal, go to `app/client/` and start the vue App:
+To start the application, run:
 ```
-npm install
-npm run serve
+./scripts/run
 ```

 The website can be viewed at http://localhost:8080/ .
+You can stop the application with `Ctrl+C`.

 ## Testing